 A focus on parent and caregiver involvement in education, particularly in the South African context, emerges from an observation that parental involvement in children’s learning and development, whether at home or at school, plays an important role in improved educational outcomes.

 JET and Reos Partners are proud to announce the publication of Parental and Caregiver Involvement in South African Education by the HSRC Press.
-This book is a groundbreaking edited volume that examines the role of parents and caregivers in shaping learners’ educational journeys across South Africa.
+This book is an edited volume that examines the role of parents and caregivers in shaping learners’ educational journeys across South Africa.

 From townships to rural areas to urban centers, South Africa's educational system faces a complex web of varied social and economic realities.
 The authors of Parental and Caregiver Involvement in South African Education explore both the challenges and the triumphs involved in shaping educational journeys in these diverse contexts.